Best LIVE Ammo Deals Online >>>

 Light Strips

-For camouflaging properties, contrasts are what you want to avoid.
+For camouflaging, you typically want to avoid contrasts.
 But giving it these sharp lines now makes it easier to slowly blend in as more coats and colors are used.

 More passes with more colors will help to deaden the contrast and make your rifle blend into your surroundings more cleanly, but there is more to do than just color after color!